-- Companion plants- Plant some strong-smelling herbs such as lavender, sage, and rosemary seem to discourage cabbage moths from settling and laying eggs.
+- Companion plants- Plant some strong-smelling herbs such as lavender, sage, and rosemary that seem to discourage cabbage moths from settling and laying eggs.
 Try planting them around the edges of your patch to form an odour barrier.
-You can also plant decoy plants such as nasturtiums, dill, and mustard, which will draw egg-layers away from your main crops.
+You can also plant decoy plants such as nasturtiums, dill, and mustard, which will draw egg layers away from your main crops.

 - Using decoy ‘Scarecrows‘- Cabbage moths are highly territorial and will avoid laying eggs where there’s already competition for food.
 Use little decoys around brassicas to send them somewhere else.
 Here is a great little printable template that you can use.
 Click Here to see the template.
 This template was created by the Australian Butterfly Conservation.